Trusts & Family Investment Company Planning

 Structures that can help move assets outside your estate for IHT purposes while retaining appropriate control.

-Trusts or FICs to protect business assets, support succession, and preserve value for future generations.
+Trusts or FICs to support business succession and preserve value for future generations.

 How it works